-Element offers several highly reliable thermal analysis methods.
-Using a model of temperature over time, these methods provide accurate data about glass transition temperature (Tg), coefficient of linear thermal expansion (COLTE), specific heat, melting temperature, phase transitions, and more.
-Thermal analysis methods can also be used to help identify unknown materials, answer questions about crystalline structure, and aid in the research and development of new composites.
+Thermal analysis helps determine if materials are appropriate for the intended application or use.
+By using a model of temperature over time, these methods provide accurate data about glass transition temperature (Tg), coefficient of linear thermal expansion (CTE), specific heat, melting temperature, phase transitions, and more.

 Differential Scanning Calorimetry (DSC)

-Differential Scanning Calorimetry (DSC) is a reliable and cost-effective method for measuring glass transition temperature (Tg), phase transitions and more.
+DSC is a reliable and cost-effective method for measuring Tg, phase transitions, degree of cure, degree of crystallinity, and more.

 Thermomechanical Analysis (TMA)